dbouwman/api-load-test/README.md

-# Portal API Test Harness
+# Item Resource Test Harness

-This repo is a hack project for ad-hoc portal api load testing

 To run things, clone the repo locally, and run `npm install` in the root.